dawgllk/melodia/README.md

 The backend provides:

-- Spotify API integration (search & track data)
+- Spotify API integration for search and track data
+- Spotify OAuth connection handling
+- Backend-only storage of Spotify access and refresh tokens
 - JWT-based authentication system
 - Persistent storage of liked songs
-- REST API with clean architecture (routes, controllers, services)
+- REST API with route, controller, service, and model layers

 See the backend README for more details: